CharlotteScott1/Enigma-Machine-Simulator/README.md

 - Rotor choices 1 to 3 are based on the standard enigma machine from 1930s and rotors 4 and 5 from 1938 army version of the enigma machine.
 - The machine takes 3 rotors at a time in any order (allowing duplicates even though this is not entirely traditional).
 - The three rotors can be initialised in any one of their 26 positions.
-- The plug board allows up to 10 "steckered pairs".
+- The plugboard allows up to 10 "steckered pairs".

 ## Rotors